securityanonymousauthor/Marx/README.md

-The Apple-aware version of Marx that is used in our paper in submission to CCS 2020.
+This is the Apple-aware version of Marx that is used in our paper in submission to CCS 2020.